Shortest-Path Flow Matching with Mixture-Conditioned Bases for OOD Generalization to Unseen Conditions: Ablations

 \section{Ablations}

-We conduct ablation studies to understand the key design choices in MixFlow.
+We conduct ablation studies to understand the key design choices in SP-FM.
 All experiments are performed on both transcriptomic (iAstrocytes) and morphological (BBBC021) datasets to ensure findings generalize across modalities.

-\paragraph{Number of mixture components.} A central design choice in MixFlow is the number of modes $I$ in the Gaussian mixture base distribution.
+\paragraph{Number of mixture components.} A central design choice in SP-FM is the number of modes $I$ in the Gaussian mixture base distribution.
 We vary $I$ (the number of modes) and measure the energy distance between generated and ground-truth distributions on held-out perturbations.
 As shown in Figure~\ref{fig:ablation:modes}, increasing the number of modes consistently improves performance up to a point: energy distance decreases as $I$ grows, reflecting the increased expressiveness of the base distribution.
 However, beyond a dataset-dependent threshold, performance plateaus or slightly degrades.
 We attribute this to optimization difficulty: with too many modes, the model must learn to allocate probability mass across components that may not be necessary, increasing the effective number of parameters without proportional benefit.
 Notably, the optimal $I$ differs between datasets (transcriptomic data benefits from more modes than morphological data) suggesting that the appropriate complexity of the base distribution should reflect the heterogeneity of the target populations.
 These findings align with our theoretical analysis in Section~\ref{sec:generalization}: increasing $I$ reduces the degrees of freedom in the transport problem by $D$ per mode, improving identifiability (Statement~1, \S2).